rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 ## Special Thanks

-To James for convincing to contact Edutastic and asking about getting a better way to input data, only for him to go and add a feature specifically for me (and also "for own leisure"); holy hell I did NOT expect that.
+To James for convincing to contact Edutastic and asking about getting a better way to input data, only for him to go and add a feature specifically for me (and also "for own leisure"); holy cow I did NOT expect that.